 "Three sisters and a brother, adopted as infants into separate families across North America, meet together for the first time in this deeply moving documentary by director Tasha Hubbard." - NFB

-A moderated panel discussion intended to engage community members in dialogue, increase understanding of our shared history and explore the meaning of reconciliation on a national, community and individual level was held on November 3 at 7 p.m.
+A moderated panel discussion intended to engage community members in dialogue, increase understanding and explore the meaning of reconciliation on a national, community and individual level was held on November 3 at 7 p.m.